 - Remove from the oven and let the frittata sit for 3-4 minutes before slicing.
 Serve the frittata with a salad on the side.

-- Cooking time in the oven: We tested this frittata in two different ovens and realised that cooking times in the oven vary.
+- Cooking time in the oven: We tested this frittata in two different ovens and realized that cooking times in the oven vary.
 The first oven took 14 minutes whereas the second one took 20-22 minutes.
 This will vary depending on your oven so keep a close eye on your frittata while it’s in the oven.
 You’ll know the frittata is cooked when a fork inserted into the middle comes out almost clean or when the frittata is set but slightly jiggly in the middle.

 - Use only pre-cooked mix ins: Its really important to use only pre-cooked mix ins in your frittata.
 Vegetables that are not cooked tend to leave water which will make your frittata gooey and watery.